pfertyk/blog/content/003-crystal-vs-real-life.md

 ## Creating a new project

 Normally, I could just create a source file and start coding.
-But image processing will almost certainly require some sort of third party library, so I decided to create a project.
+But image processing will almost certainly require some sort of a third party library, so I decided to create a project.

 Each Crystal project is expected to have a `shard.yml` file that contains the dependencies and additional information.
 Fortunately, Crystal already has a neat